QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 ## Last tips

-It may be better to load everything needed at the start of the application rather that using `lazy` practices and making the user wait a lot of times.
+It may be better to load everything needed at the start of the application rather than using `lazy` practices and making the user wait a lot of times.

 A screen will most likely have more width than height so you should exploit the width.

-If you need more that 3 clicks to do one action, and you do this action ofter then you MUST re-think your interface.
+If you need more than 3 clicks to do one action, and you do this action often, then you MUST re-think your interface.

 <hr class="sr">